-Examples of Wintry
+Examples of wintry

 This development in the story means that all the sunny filming locations for the new series (Croatia, Spain, Morocco, Malta) need to look relatively wintry, so production in these locations would need to take place later than normal.

 The most powerful June cold front to move across south-eastern Australia in three years will chill coastal cities but turn alpine resorts into wintry idylls.

-Cold, wintry weather is set to continue for most of this week—but next weekend could finally feel like spring again, forecasts have said. —The Telegraph
+Cold, wintry weather is set to continue for most of this week—but next weekend could finally feel like spring again, forecasts have said.

-Examples of Wintery
+Examples of wintery

 Put that sister . . . on a journey through a wintery landscape to find herself.

 Why the late start?
 Apparently, in order to make Westeros’s winter look wintery, it’s best to avoid shooting in sunny weather.
 Who knew?

 Meanwhile, Adam also went with a relaxed look and didn’t appear to be bothered by the wintery weather.

-Examples of Winterly
+Examples of winterly

-Again there will be more rain coming in which might turn into winterly showers. —The Independent
+Again there will be more rain coming in which might turn into winterly showers.

 The brunette stunner looked chic and stylish in a divine outfit fit for the winterly January weather.